The importance of organizing channels increases as Mattermost spreads to thousands of users.

-This document shares some best practices from various Mattermost deployments.
-We cover a number of topics:
+This document shares best practices from various Mattermost deployments including:

 The importance of channel names¶